blsage/iNetwork/README.md

-# iNetwork
+# UnionNetwork

-iNetwork is a Swift package that monitors network connectivity changes and provides a custom environment value—`internetPhase`—that behaves similarly to SwiftUI’s built-in `scenePhase`.
+UnionNetwork is a Swift package that monitors network connectivity changes and provides a custom environment value—`internetPhase`—that behaves similarly to SwiftUI’s built-in `scenePhase`.

 ## Installation

-Add iNetwork to your project via Swift Package Manager.
+Add UnionNetwork to your project via Swift Package Manager.

 ## API